Alexander-Arnold issues perfect riposte to Southgate snub by reigniting Liverpool's season | Goal.com

 No player has been more analysed, more criticised.
 This was the perfect riposte from the 22-year-old, particularly with Southgate sitting in the stands at Anfield.

-Liverpool needed him here.
+Liverpool needed their No.66 here.
 They had looked like slipping to a seventh consecutive Anfield loss when Ollie Watkins fired Villa into a first-half lead.
+Watkins scored a hat-trick when the sides met at Villa Park in October, and he hurt the Reds again - though Alisson Becker will feel he should have done better with his shot.

-They responded well, Mo Salah heading them level 12 minutes after the restart after Andy Robertson’s shot had been parried by Martinez.
+Liverpool, at least, responded well to the frustration, Salah heading them level 12 minutes after the restart after Andy Robertson’s shot had been parried by Martinez.

-That’s 28 in all competitions for the Egyptian, who ended a wait of more than 12 hours for an open-play goal in the Premier League at Anfield.
+That’s 28 in all competitions for the Egyptian this season, who ended a wait of more than 12 hours for an open-play goal in the Premier League at Anfield.
+"We needed it," Salah said.

 Are you not entertained!? 💪🏽 pic.twitter.com/xpdQjfJeWg— Trent Alexander-Arnold (@TrentAA) April 10, 2021